NO. 1 ONLINE GUIDE

 April through November

-For more than 70 years, the historic Kuerner Farm has been a major source of inspiration to Andrew Wyeth.
-Since his earliest painting of the farm in 1932 at the age of 15, Wyeth has found subjects in its people, animals, buildings and landscapes for more than 1,000 works of art.
+For more than 70 years, the historic Kuerner Farm was a major source of inspiration to Andrew Wyeth.
+Since his earliest painting of the farm in 1932 at the age of 15, Wyeth had found subjects in its people, animals, buildings and landscapes for more than 1,000 works of art.
 Educational tours departing from the museum are offered at timed intervals.
 Wednesday through Sunday. $5 per person in addition to museum admission.
 Due to uneven walking surfaces, the Kuerner Farm is not accessible to disabled individuals.

-© Unica Multimedia
+© Unica Online